loconsta/GoodMovieWithoutMoney/_includes/tabs/clustering.md

 <p align="justify"> A rapid overview on this subgroup highlights the strong presence of documentaries.
 There are significantly more documentary, horror and mystery movies in this subset than in the rest of the data.
 It is interesting to see that this is not exactly the same movie genre that came out from the high rating - low budget subset. </p>

-We looked at the production countries within this subset and we obtained that there are significantly more movies that are produced in DE, DK, ES and KR in the high $\frac{revenue}{budget}$ - low budget subset than in the rest of the data :
+We looked at the production countries within this subset and we obtained that there are significantly more movies that are produced in DE, DK, ES and KR in the high revenue/budget - low budget subset than in the rest of the data :

 <center>
   {% include images/single_radar_chart_countries.html %}
 </center>

 <p align="justify"> By performing the cast analysis, we compared this subset with the rest of the data.
-We could draw the same conclusions as for the comparison of the actor attributes of the high rating - low budget subset and the rest of the data except that we observed significantly more women actors in recent high $\frac{revenue}{budget}$ - low budget movies compare to the rest of the data.
+We could draw the same conclusions as for the comparison of the actor attributes of the high rating - low budget subset and the rest of the data except that we observed significantly more women actors in recent high revenue/budget - low budget movies compare to the rest of the data.
 It was just a tendency in the high rating - low budget subset. </p>